open-telemetry/opentelemetry-specification/experimental/serialization/json.md

 #### Compression

 The file may be stored as uncompressed.
-Implementors are free to compress the file using gzip or tar compression algorithm as they see fit.
+Implementors are free to compress the file as they see fit.

 ## Example